FREE SHIPPING ON ALL ORDERS OVER $150

 This means performing dumbbell exercises that involve movement (or flexion), rotation, and isometric exercises (holds).
 All of these varieties will test and develop your strength in different ways, allowing you to progress in a well-rounded manner.
 Furthermore, try to include both standing and floor exercises as well.

-These exercises should also be done with controlled movements—that means no jerky motions.
-Going slower will not only increase the time under tension, helping to develop your muscles, but it’ll also prevent you from using momentum and making the exercise easier.
+Going slower will not only increase the time under tension, helping to develop your muscles, but it will also prevent you from using momentum and making the exercise easier.

 Lastly, these movements should be done within a complete training program that involves warm-ups, stretching, strength training, and cardio.
 This will garner the best results in the long run.